-This article provides fundamental analysis of Kilitch Drugs (India) Ltd an Indian pharmaceutical company manufacturing all dosage forms i.e. solid, liquid and parenteral forms.
+This article provides a fundamental analysis of Kilitch Drugs (India) Ltd an Indian pharmaceutical company manufacturing all dosage forms i.e. solid, liquid and parenteral forms.
 Kilitch Drugs focuses on antibacterial parenteral formulations and sterile liquid formulations in small volumes.
 Kilitch Drugs also does contract manufacturing for national and multinational pharmaceutical companies.

 Kilitch Drugs (India) Ltd Research Report by Reader

 Q: Dear Vijay.
 First of all, a big appreciation for sharing your stock selection & analysis articles.
 I came across them few weeks back and learnt many a things.
 I was looking for undervalued stocks in Pharma sector and came across Kilitch Drugs (India) Ltd.

 I feel this is a undervalued stock on the below rationale:

 - Market Cap is almost equal to cash holding of the company